 Reason 2 Not to Get a Tibet Spaniel

-The Tibet Spaniel is not a low maintenance dog.
+The Tibet Spaniel is not a low-maintenance dog.
 This dog is going to require regular brushing, bathing, nail clipping, and dental hygiene.

 The Tibet Spaniel needs to be bathed every six weeks or so.
-Not bathing often enough can cause your dog to develop an odor because this dog’s coat is a long and silky double coat.
+Not bathing often can cause your dog to develop an odor because this dog’s coat is a long and silky double coat.

 The nails of your Tibet Spaniel will need to be trimmed two or more times a month to prevent them from being caught in the carpet or scratching you when he jumps up to greet you.
 If you can hear his nails clicking on the floor, they are too long and need to be trimmed as soon as possible.

 The Tibet Spaniel’s teeth should be brushed daily to remove the tartar buildup and bacteria.
-This breed is particularly susceptible to dental disease which can be avoided if you stay on top of his dental care.
+This breed is particularly susceptible to dental disease, which can be avoided if you stay on top of his dental care.

-Three breeds from Tibet, the Tibetan Spaniel, the Tibetan Terrier and the Lhasa Apso, are included in the Non-Sporting Group of the American Kennel Club.
+Three breeds from Tibet, the Tibetan Spaniel, the Tibetan Terrier, and the Lhasa Apso, are included in the Non-Sporting Group of the American Kennel Club.
 The Non-Sporting Group also includes such unlikely dogs as the Bulldog and the Dalmatian.

 If you are looking for a small breed dog that can keep you company while you work from home, the Tibet Spaniel is a great choice.
 As long as you can provide the regular care he needs and have the patience and time to ensure that he is both socialized and trained, you will have a long and happy friendship with your pup.
-However, if you already feel like there are not enough hours in the day, or you have young children, then this dog probably isn’t the right choice for you.
+However, if you already feel like there are not enough hours in the day or young children, this dog probably isn’t the right choice for you.

 Similar Dog Breeds